panzi/jQuery-Cookies/README.md

 Get value of a cookie.
 If the cookie is not set `undefined` will be returned.

-`name` A string denoting the cokkie to get.
+`name` A string denoting the cookie to get.

 ### $.cookie( name, value [, expires [, path [, domain [, secure]]]] )